-Students take THL 101/190 Western Religious Heritage as the introduction to the theological study of the Christian tradition of faith.
+Students take THL 101/190 Introduction to Christian Theology as an introduction both to the study of theology and to the development Christian tradition of faith.
 Thereafter they may choose any two theology courses at the 200 or 300 level.
 Courses at the 400 level do not satisfy the core requirement.